apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

 ```
 Now, modify the `dataDirectory` attribute of the `journaledJDBC` element to be the following: `${jboss.server.data.dir}/activemq`.

-The `<transportConnectors>` element is used to advertise the ActiveMQ Classic broker for client-to-broker communications and the `<networkConnectors>` element advertises the ActiveMQ Classic broker for broker-to-broker communications.
-The default configuration is to use the ActiveMQ Classic [multicast transport](multicast-transport-reference) for both.
-This is simply an easy configuration under which to get ActiveMQ Classic up and running, so we'll just leave it at that for the time being.
+The `<transportConnectors>` element is used to advertise the ActiveMQ broker for client-to-broker communications and the `<networkConnectors>` element advertises the ActiveMQ broker for broker-to-broker communications.
+The default configuration is to use the ActiveMQ [multicast transport](multicast-transport-reference) for both.
+This is simply an easy configuration under which to get ActiveMQ up and running, so we'll just leave it at that for the time being.

-`_NOTE:_** There are far more configuration options available for ActiveMQ Classic than are noted here.
-The configuration above is only enough to just get ActiveMQ Classic up and running, nothing more.
-For more information on the ActiveMQ Classic configuration, see the [ActiveMQ Classic 4.1 XML Reference](xbean-xml-reference-41).
+`_NOTE:_** There are far more configuration options available for ActiveMQ than are noted here.
+The configuration above is only enough to just get ActiveMQ up and running, nothing more.
+For more information on the ActiveMQ configuration, see the [ActiveMQ 4.1 XML Reference](xbean-xml-reference-41).

 Now we just need to start up JBoss to assure that it comes up correctly without error using the same commands we used previously to start JBoss:
 ```